boada/data-science-interviews/answered.md

 **What is gradient boosting trees? ‍⭐️**

-Answer here
+Gradient boosting is an ensemble method for improving the performance of classification and regression trees.
+The regression case proceeds as follows.
+You start with a single leaf, whose value is the average of the response variable.
+Then you grow that to a tree of fixed depth (depth is a hyperparameter, controlling the amount of interaction between variables).
+Instead of trying to predict the response value, here you try to predict the error from the first tree (the single leaf).
+Then to predict the response value, add the predicted error (scaled by the learning rate) to the prediction from the first tree (the single leaf).
+Repeat this process, only now trying to predict the residuals of the second iteration.
+Continue until you have the pre-specified number of trees, or until adding additional trees doesn't decrease the residuals.
+(Note: in each iteration, you calculate the residuals by adding the predictions from all previous trees.)

 <br/>

 **What’s the difference between random forest and gradient boosting? ‍⭐️**

-Gradient boosted trees (GBT) differ from a random forest because in GBTs we are training one tree at a time, iteratively, one after another.
+Gradient boosted trees (GBT) differ from a random forest because in GBTs we are training one tree at a time, iteratively, one after another, and then aggregating the results.
 In a random forest, we are using a random subset of the data and training all of the trees in parallel.

+Note though: Both gradient boosting and Random Forest are ensemble methods: they involve combining the results of different trees.
+Also, like Random Forest, stochastic gradient boosting uses bagging.

 <br/>

 **Is it possible to parallelize training of a gradient boosting model?
 How to do it? ‍⭐️**